spinks/Formality/README.md

 `not an admin`

 ### `POST admin/:col/e/:event`
-Responds with status 200 if the post request was sucsessful.
+Responds with status 200 if the post request was successful.
 Allows for editing of event details, which are passed in the post request body.
 Edits the event id in the url.
 #### Resource URL
 `https://formality.eu-gb.cf.appdomain.cloud/admin/:col/e/:event`
 #### Resource Information